NetaZuckerman/covid19/README.md

 `python3 QC.py --trim path/to/file.csv`\
 To trim with the template csv as input, simply run `python3 QC.py -t template.csv`.
 Make sure you are in the base directory of the project so the program could access fastq/raw, fastq/trim etc.
-If you prefer running the program from another location, please add the path to the base location, like so:
-`python3 QC.py -t path/to/file.csv path/to/base/dir`

 ### The CSV file:
 Template csv header: